wp-plugins/posts-per-cat/readme.txt

 3. Configure plugin options on `Settings` &rarr; `Posts per Cat` menu
 4. Add to template file code `<?php do_action("ppc"); ?>` (for example in index.php after pagination code)

-or in WordPress 2.7
+or in WordPress 2.7+

 1. Go to your `Plugins` &rarr; `Add New`
-2. Search for type `Author` and enter keywork `urkekg`
+2. Search for `psots-per-cat`
 3. Click on `Install` link on right of Posts per Cat
 4. Click on red button `Install Now`
 5. Click on `Activate plugin` or `Install Update Now`